 The mission of the Mortenson Center for International Library Programs is to strengthen international ties among libraries and librarians worldwide for the promotion of international education, understanding, and peace.

-Librarians from more than 90 countries have participated in professional development programs offered by the Mortenson Center, the only one of its kind in the world.
+Librarians from more than 90 countries have participated in training offered by the Mortenson Center, the only one of its kind in the world.

 To advance its mission, the Mortenson Center offers training for library professionals from outside the United States and professional development for the library community worldwide, engages in partnerships to develop librarians internationally, and welcomes visitors to study library practices in the United States.